arv-1234/CIS-4650-Project/c2/README.md

 - SemanticAnalyzer.java holds the definition for our symbol table, type checking, and visit functions (For the symbol table)

 **Limitations**
+- Program has trouble dealing with array indicies

 **Test Plan**
 - To test the program we created 5 test file 1.cm, 2.cm, 3.cm, 4.cm, 5.cm